test-flare/test-flare.github.io/index.md

 <p align="center"><img src="phil.jpg" alt="Phil McMinn" width="200"/></p>

-[Phil McMinn](https://mcminn.info/) is well-known for his work in search-based software engineering (SBSE) and testing.
+[Prof. Phil McMinn](https://mcminn.info/) is well-known for his work in search-based software engineering (SBSE) and testing.
 His 2004 survey of search-based test data generation in the STVR journal is the most cited paper in software testing since 1992, while his 2010 IEEE TSE paper comparing search algorithms for test data generation is the most cited paper in software performance since 2010.
 He was named one of the top 15 most impactful mid-career software engineering researchers worldwide for 2010-2017, and has won seven best/distinguished paper awards at ASE, GECCO, ICST, ISSTA and SSBSE.

 ### Owain Parry (Research Associate)

 <p align="center"><img src="owain.jpg" alt="Phil McMinn" width="200"/></p>

-[Owain Parry](https://o-parry.github.io/) is an early-career researcher with a proven track record in the field of flaky tests.
+[Dr. Owain Parry](https://o-parry.github.io/) is an early-career researcher with a proven track record in the field of flaky tests.
 He received his PhD in 2023 with a thesis on flaky tests titled *Understanding and Mitigating Flaky Software Test Cases*.
 He is the first author of six published papers on the topic, including a systematic literature survey of flaky tests that appeared in the ACM TOSEM journal.

+### Academic Partners

+- [Prof. Gordon Fraser](https://www.fim.uni-passau.de/en/chair-for-software-engineering-ii) has published over 200 papers on software engineering and testing, regularly publishing in the top venues in software engineering.

+- [Dr. Michael Hilton](https://www.cs.cmu.edu/~mhilton/) researches software engineering and testing.
+His papers regularly appear at the top international software engineering conferences including ICSE, ASE, and FSE.
+He has particular expertise in flaky tests and is one of the most-cited authors on the topic.

+- [Dr Gregory Kapfhammer](https://www.gregorykapfhammer.com/)  esearches software engineering and testing and has published over 60 papers, including ones in the IEEE TSE and ACM TOSEM journals, and the ASE, FSE, GECCO, ISSTA, and ICST conferences.
+He is an Associate Editor of the Journal of Software: Evolution and Process.

+### Industrial Partners

+- Microsoft
+- Duolingo
+- BJSS
+- Virtuoso (SpotQA)
+- Cirata (WANdisco)